 Kenneth E. Paik, MD MBA MMSc is a clinical informatician focused on quality improvement in healthcare through technology innovation, combining a multidisciplinary background in medicine, machine learning, business management, and technology strategy.
 As a Research Scientist at MIT his research encompasses the secondary analysis of health data and the application of digital health in resource limited settings.

-Lucas is a full-time software engineer in the Laboratory for Computational Physiology (LCP) at the MIT Institute for Medical Engineering & Science (IMES) and has been on the team since March 2020.
+Lucas currently works in the Radiation Oncology research department at Massachusetts General Hospital and Harvard Medical School.
+He also continues to work part-time in the Laboratory for Computational Physiology (LCP) at the MIT Institute for Medical Engineering & Science (IMES) and has been a part of the team since March 2020.
 He earned his B.S. in Mechanical Engineering from the University of Maryland, Baltimore County (UMBC) before enrolling in a M.S. in Computational and Mathematical Engineering with a focus on Imaging Sciences at Stanford University.
 His previous research includes a vast array of interdisciplinary fields including biomedical engineering, computational fluid dynamics, sustainable engineering, bioinformatics, machine learning, and computational neuroscience.
-His current work focuses on developing the PhysioNet platform as well as contributing to waveform analysis on the MIMIC platform.
+His current work for LCP focuses on developing the PhysioNet platform as well as contributing to waveform analysis on the MIMIC platform.